oktadev/okta-blog/_source/_posts/2020-03-31-spring-vault.md

 ## Using Environment Variables for Secrets

 Spring Boot applications can bind properties from environment variables.
-Let's create the `vault-demo-app` with Spring Initializr, with web, okta and cloud-config-client dependencies, some of which will be required later in the tutorial:
+Let's create a `vault-demo-app` with Okta OpenID Connect authentication, using the Spring Initializr.
+We are adding web, okta and cloud-config-client dependencies, some of which will be required later in the tutorial:

 ```shell
 curl https://start.spring.io/starter.zip \